slowernews/wisdom-tldr/chapters/chapter_appendix.md

 - I have no plans to retire.
 It’s the perfect combination of work and play that keep you young.
 - How to reduce your expenses without sacrificing your quality of life?
 Geoarbitrage.
 Car: max 10K.
 Job: live next to it.
 - 3 hobbies: one creative, one to keep in shape and one to make money.
-- we drink to loosen our tongues.
+- We drink to loosen our tongues.
 - Actively declutter makes room for your true treasures and clarify your values.
 Do not hold on to possessions you no longer need. if you don’t love it or use it is clutter. decluttering is self-care. clutter is not just physical stuff. it’s old ideas, toxic relationships and bad habits. clutter is everything that doesn’t support the better self. storage is a way of warehousing the past.
-- minimalism doesn’t avoid possession. only excess. the less you own, the less owns you. owning less is better than organizing more. eliminate instead of organizing. all that clutter used to be money. organizing your email is like alphabetizing your recycling.
+- Minimalism doesn’t avoid possession. only excess. the less you own, the less owns you. owning less is better than organizing more. eliminate instead of organizing. all that clutter used to be money. organizing your email is like alphabetizing your recycling.
-- income doesn’t make you rich. spending habits do.
+- Income doesn’t make you rich. spending habits do.
 - buy supplies before you need them. gadgets after you need them. three is two. two is one.
 One is none.
-- avoid clothing that’s more interesting than you are.
+- Avoid clothing that’s more interesting than you are.
 - If you’re not trying to make money, what are you even doing?
-- you can never be over dressed or over educated.
+- You can never be over dressed or over educated.
-- feel like a local celebrity: everybody knows who you are.
+- Feel like a local celebrity: everybody knows who you are.

 > *"At a restaurant do you order what you know is great, or do you try something new?
 Do you make what you know will sell or try something new?
 Do you keep dating new folks or try to commit to someone you already met?
 The optimal balance for exploring new things vs exploiting them once found is: 1/3.
 Spend 1/3 of your time on exploring and 2/3 time on deepening.
-It is harder to devote time to exploring as you age because it seems unproductive, but aim for 1/3."
+It is harder to devote time to exploring as you age because it seems unproductive, but aim for 1/3." (...)
+"For a great payoff, be especially curious about the things you are not interested in."
 -- Kevin Kelly*

 > *"Hard work is simply the refuge of people that have nothing to do."